tongrhj/karma-test/README.md

 [![devDependency Status](https://david-dm.org/tongrhj/karma-test/dev-status.svg)](https://david-dm.org/tongrhj/karma-test#info=devDependencies)

 # karma-test
-DevOps Playground for karma mocha chai sinon istanbul codecov Saucelabs
+DevOps Playground for karma mocha chai sinon istanbul codecov

 ## Usage
 Fork this repo to use it as your project template with a ready-made test runner set up.
 Then simply run